-Unfortunately, it's become obvious to me, based upon emails I've received, that there are some recruiters out there who are encouraging (and, in some cases, downright instructing) recruits to lie about their criminal or medical history.
-Here are just a few examples (out literally hundreds):
+Unfortunately, there are some recruiters out there who are encouraging (and, in some cases, downright instructing) recruits to lie about their criminal or medical history.
+Here are four common examples of situations that occur:

 - A recruit had a felony conviction, as a juvenile, but the records were sealed.
 The recruiter performed a local criminal background check and it came back clean.
 The recruiter instructed the recruit to lie at MEPs, and the recruit was enlisted in the Delayed Enlistment Program.
 Months later, the recruit returned to MEPs to process for shipment to basic training.
 He was informed at that time that the FBI criminal background investigation discovered the juvenile felony conviction.
 He was discharged from the DEP, and can never enlist again (had he reported this originally, a waiver could have been granted).